2023 Solar Incentives Guide for Comstock, MI - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-- Tax Exemptions: Sales tax exemptions go into effect at the point of sale for your solar system.
-Property tax exemptions let you ignore the value that your solar panels add when you're calculating how much property tax you need to pay on your home.
+• Tax Exemptions: Sales tax exemptions go into effect at the time of purchase for your solar system.
+Property tax exemptions let you exclude the value that your solar panels add when you're calculating how much property tax you need to pay.

 Federal Solar Incentives

-More information about the new Inflation Reduction Act can be found here.
-Your local Comstock solar panel installation expert is the best person to answer your questions regarding the new Clean Energy Credit and how it may apply to you.
+Click here to learn more about the new Inflation Reduction Act.
+Your local Comstock solar panel installation experts can answer your questions and explain how the new Clean Energy Credit will apply to you.

 State & Local Solar Incentives

-There are often state solar incentives available in addition to federal ones.
-Rebates, tax credits and more may be available at a more local level.
-These solar incentives — which might be handled by your county or municipality, or by the state of Michigan — may be offered for only a limited time, or on an ongoing basis.
+Some solar incentives are often also offered at the local or state level.
+Similar to federal incentives, these can include rebates, tax credits and more.
+The incentives — which might be provided by your county or municipality, or by the state of Michigan — could be offered for only a limited time, or on an ongoing basis.

 Next Steps for Installing Solar in Comstock